AliMoghimii/AliMoghimii/README.md

 ### Hi there 👋

-* Computer engineering major, Software minor Masters student.
+* Masters student, Computer engineering major, Software minor.
 * Got my bachelor's degree from Shahid Beheshti University, faculty of computer engineering.
     * Graduated in Aug 2022.
 * Im intrested in Computer graphics and game development, I've also been working in Image Nahan Co. and Concealand studio for 2 years.